caltechlibrary/eprints2archives/README.md

 ```

-## Usage

-For help with usage at any time, run `eprints2archives` with the option `-h` (or `/h` on Windows).
+### Specifying the EPrints server

-`eprints2archives` contacts the EPrints server whose web address is given as the value to the option `-a` (or `/a` on Windows).
+The `eprints2archives` program contacts the EPrints server whose web address is given as the value to the option `-a` (or `/a` on Windows).
 A typical EPrints server REST API will have a URL of the form `https://server.institution.edu/rest`, but you can give it just `https://server.institution.edu` and `eprints2archives` will add the `/rest` part if it is missing.
 Note that **a value for `-a` is required**; it cannot infer the server address on its own.

+### Authentication or anonymous use

 Accessing some EPrints servers via the API requires supplying a user login and password to the server.
 By default, this program retrieves them from your operating system's user keyring/keychain.
 If the login and password for a given EPrints server does not exist from a previous run of `eprints2archives`, it will ask for the user name and password, and then (unless the `-K` option &ndash; or `/K` on Windows &ndash; is given) store them in your keyring/keychain so that it does not have to ask again in the future.
 It is also possible to supply the information directly on the command line using the `-u` and `-p` options (or `/u` and `/p` on Windows), but this is discouraged because it is insecure on multiuser computer systems.
 (However, if you need to reset the user name and/or password for some reason, use `-u` with a user name and let it prompt for a password again.)

-If a given EPrints server does not require a user name and password, **supply blank values** when prompted for them by eprints2archives and do not use the options `-u` or `-p`.
+If a given EPrints server does _not_ require a user name and password (i.e., it allows anonymous use), **supply blank values** when prompted for them by `eprints2archives` and do not use the options `-u` or `-p`.
 (Empty user name and password are allowed values.)

 ### How the list of records is determined